hannahkidwell/NLP-Spotify-Genres/README.md

 ### Explanation of model choice
 - We are using a random forest model because it:
-  - Allows for feature ranking, which we can use in order to eliminate features that have little impact on the output of our model
+  - Allows for feature ranking, used to eliminate lower ranked features
   - Runs efficiently on large datasets
   - Is robust to outliers
 - One limitation of this model has been accuractely prediciting similar genres